ImageMagick/Usage-Markdown/morphology/index.md

 This can be done either by 'flood filling' from those 'seed' points, to delete them.
 However this only works for a 4 connected skeleton, which is what flood filling assumes.

-*Example Here*
+*FUTURE: Example Here*

 Alternatively we can use [Conditional Dilatation](#cond_dilation) to find all all the points simultaneously, and remove them.

-*Example Here - when Conditional Dilate or Erode is available.*
+*FUTURE: Example Here - when Conditional Dilate or Erode is available.*

 If you now restore the line junctions, do one prune, and remove any single pixels that are left, you will now have removed all the line segments quickly.